ibrahim-s/trainingNvdaCommands/readme.md

 *	if in later time you choose a layout wit saved questions, you will be asked if you want to resume the remaining questions from previous round
 *	answering all questions, about 88 for each layout, you will be declared a winner deserving NVDA cup.

+### Changes for 2.0 ###

+*	Make the addon compatible with python3 only.
+*	Change index of scraped tables to accomodate with the changes in keyCommands.html file.

 ### Changes for 1.2 ###

 *	select current keyboard layout on start if game.